apollographql/federation/docs/source/csdl-spec.md

 Define an entity key for this object type within a subgraph.

 The `@csdl_key` directive tells consumers what subset of fields are necessary to identify this type of entity to a particular subgraph.
 It provides a way for csdl consumers to "switch graphs" when planning a query.
 For example:

+<label class="listing">A query which requires porting the Astronaut type between services</label>

 ```graphql
 query {